Tax Planning Pages

 • If you are preparing and e-filing a federal tax return on eFile.com: you can pay your taxes owed during the e-filing process via direct bank transfer to the U.S. Treasury by entering your bank account information.
 Once you submit your tax payment, your bank statement will list "U.S. Treasury" and a PIN or access code for referencing the transaction.

-• Alternatively, you can submit an online tax payment using a credit or debit card.
-You can do this after the e-filing process.
-The IRS accepts direct bank payments or debit payments via IRS Direct Pay (recommended), but they also accept MasterCard, American Express, Visa, Discover, PayPal, and more through authorized payment processors (not recommended).
+• Pay your due taxes online: We highly encourage paying online, with your return or after filing, instead of mailing in payment.
+Submit an online tax payment using a credit or debit card after the e-filing process.
+The IRS accepts direct bank payments or debit payments via IRS Direct Pay (recommended), but they also accept MasterCard, American Express, Visa, Discover, PayPal, and more through authorized payment processors (less recommended).
 Be aware that the processing companies may charge a "convenience fee" based on payment amount (generally 1.90%-2.35% of the total for credit card payments and 1.90%-3.95% for debit card payments).
 The credit card convenience and interest fees may or may not be greater than the IRS interest, so compare your options before choosing the option that benefits you the most.

 • Although this is a better approach than not paying your taxes at all, you should investigate the best way to borrow the money.
 Compare the interest rate of your credit card with that of a personal loan from your bank or credit union.
 The idea is to incur the least amount of money in interest.
 Try to pay off the loan as soon as possible and do what you can to avoid the same situation next year.
 To pay your taxes on time, you may need to adjust your withholding on your W-4 with your employer or put aside money each pay period in a savings account.